 To add a field to a flow screen from an object involves many clicks.
 You have to write the label, API name, select if it is required or not and then map the field using assignment or any of the get/update/create/delete elements.
 However, with this new feature, you can add fields to the flow screen from a record variable and build your screens faster.

 There is a new tab called Fields (Beta).
 You can provide your record variable and depending on the object it will display you the available fields.
-Drag and drop the field and that’s it, you don’t have to configure the field at all, all the properties of the field can be viewed/changed from the Object Manager.
+Just drag and drop the field, you don't have to configure the field at all.
+All the properties of the field can be viewed/changed from the Object Manager.

 Since it is announced as a Beta feature, there are some limitations.
 Record fields support these field types: Checkbox, Date, Date/Time, Number, Text, Text Area, and Text Area (Long).
 Secondly, record fields don’t support the default values of their source fields.